 - Playing with Fire: Thanks to their bond and prior enslavement to Ragnaros, Dark Iron dwarves have great affinity for fire magic, including becoming giants of burning flame.

-- Promoted to Playable: Dark Iron dwarves became playable in 2018 with Battle for Azeroth, 14 years after the original World of Warcraft introduced them.
+- Dark Iron dwarves became playable in 2018 with Battle for Azeroth, 14 years after the original World of Warcraft introduced them.

 - Red Eyes, Take Warning: All Dark Iron Dwarves have burning red eyes, a leftover from being enslaved and empowered by Ragnaros the Firelord.